 Dynamic Thinking: 3 Steps to Invest Strategically in Your Shop

 Planning ahead can make the difference between a shop just getting by and a shop out-machining all competitors.
-There is no idle time in a shop like this; employees are still working hard even if the machines aren’t.
-They are investing in their shop by streamlining their workflow and maximizing efficiency.
+Employees are investing in their shop by streamlining their workflow and maximizing efficiency.
 There is always plenty to do.
-Here are three suggestions.
+Here are three suggestions:

 1. Organize Part Files